 - Committment on Confidence in Statistics (Eurostat)

 - Committment on Confidence in Statistics (Slovenia)

 European statistical programme

 The Regulation (EC) No 223/2009 of the European Parliament and of the Council of 11 March 2009 on European statistics constitutes the legal basis for the preparation of the European statistical programme, providing the framework for the development, production and dissemination of European statistics.
 The current programme was established by Regulation (EU) No 99/2013 of the European Parliament and of the Council of 15 January 2013 on the European statistical programme for the period 2013 to 2017.
 It has been extended to 2020 by Regulation (EU) No 2017/1951 of the European Parliament and of the Council of 25 October 2017.

 The multi-annual programme is implemented by annual programmes setting more detailed objectives and outputs for each year.

-The Commission has adopted the work programme 2018 for the implementation of the European statistical programme 2013-2020 on 19 December 2017.
+The Commission has adopted the Financing Decision and Work Programme 2019 for the implementation of the European statistical programme 2013-2020 on 14 February 2019.